supabase/pg_net/docs/contributing.md

 # might take a while in downloading all the dependencies
 $ nix-shell

+# test on latest pg
+$ xpg test

 # test on pg 12
 $ xpg -v 12 test

 # test on pg 13
 $ xpg -v 13 test
 ```

+This will spawn a local db and an nginx server for testing.

 ### Debugging